 Over the past decade, adenoassociated virus (AAV) vectors have become established as leading gene-delivery vehicles.
 In 2017, the pipeline for gene therapies included 351 drugs in clinical trials and 316 in preclinical development.
 As those candidates advance, significant efforts are being made in process development and manufacturing for viral vectors, with the overall goal of reducing process impurities while maintaining the highest possible process yield.

-BIA Separations (now part of Sartorius AG) has developed and commercialized CIMmultus QA monoliths, which have been cited in several AAV downstream processes for their ability to separate empty and full virus particles effectively.
+Sartorius BIA Separations has developed and commercialized CIMmultus QA monoliths, which have been cited in several AAV downstream processes for their ability to separate empty and full virus particles effectively.
 Monolithic supports represent a unique type of stationary phase for liquid chromatography, bioconversion, and solid-phase synthesis.
 Aside from increased processing speed, monolithic flow-through pores (channels) also provide easy access for large molecules, which supports both purification and depletion of nanoparticles such as plasmid DNA (pDNA) molecules and AAV particles.